-In the market for a horsey getaway, but the idea of a gentle trek doesn’t appeal?
+In the market for horse riding holidays, but the idea of a gentle trek doesn’t appeal?
 If an adrenaline rush is what you’re after, try a fast-paced trail ride such as the Catalonia Extreme Trail.

 After surviving four days of intense riding at speed, over variable terrain including endless deserted beaches, wooded paths and rolling farmland — plus a whirl round a race track — Polly Bryan shares her top tips for embarking on a hardcore riding holiday…

 1. Make sure you’re fit enough – if you ride every day at home, it can be easy to assume that you’ll cope easily with a riding holiday.
 But being in the saddle for up to seven hours a day, with long periods spent at speed, might come as a shock to the system to the average rider.
 Put the effort in ahead of your trip to increase your cardio fitness and core strength and, if you don’t ride frequently, consider upping the hours you spend in the saddle in the weeks leading up to your holiday.
 But no matter how fit you may be, don’t forget to pack muscle rub!

 2. Be honest about your riding ability and requirements during the introductions on your trip, to make sure you’re matched with a suitable horse.
 Also, be honest with yourself about the sort of horse you would like to be paired with — it’s all very well enjoying high-spirited horses at home, but after several hours in the saddle you will definitely prefer something more chilled out.

 3. Try to learn a little of the language of the country you are visiting – even if only to be able to thank your hosts, or order a post-ride beer!
 A little bit of effort goes a long way.

 4. Be prepared to get stuck in with jobs such as grooming, tacking up and feeding the horses if required.